-- Non-pregnant women. - Women registered for antenatal care at other NHS services outside of the NHS Trust maternity services taking part in the trial. - Pregnant women who live outside the local target area. - Pregnant women whose estimated delivery dates, at the time of booking do not fit with those of a proposed group. - Pregnant women who decline to take part - Pregnant women who are under 16 years of age at the time of recruitment. - Pregnant women with a documented learning disability. - Pregnant women who from booking are identified as being suitable for the 'vulnerable women team'.
+- Non-pregnant women. - Women registered for antenatal care at other NHS services outside of the NHS Trust maternity services taking part in the trial. - Pregnant women who live a considerable distance from the working area of the facilitating midwives. - Pregnant women whose estimated delivery dates, at the time of recruitment do not fit with those of a proposed group. - Pregnant women who decline to take part - Pregnant women who are under 16 years of age at the time of recruitment. - Pregnant women with a documented learning disability. - Pregnant women who from booking are identified as being particularly vulnerable.
+Services are configured differently in each Trust so a decision about who is considered 'vulnerable' will be made locally.
+Women considered to be particularly vulnerable may include those with: current severe mental health concerns requiring specialist input/services/admission; substance misuse problems requiring specialist input/services; child protection concerns (including previous removal of children).